 HMRC - IPT07810 - Cash Receipt Method

+Cash receipt method

-There are no transitional accounting arrangements for insurers using the cash receipt method.
-If a premium, including an additional premium (AP), is received on or after the implementation date of the change in rate in respect of a taxable risk, IPT is due at the new rate.
+Before the rate rise contained in Finance Act 2017, there were no transitional accounting arrangements for insurers using the cash receipt method.
+If a premium, including an additional premium (AP), was received on or after the implementation date of the change in rate in respect of a taxable risk, IPT was due at the new rate.
 This would be the case even if the premium or AP related to a policy which related wholly to a period prior to that date.

+Rate Rise from 1 June 2017

+Following consultation with the industry, the rate rise on 1 June 2017 marked a change in approach to transitional arrangements.
+The rise should now apply in the same way to both cash receipt and special accounting scheme businesses.

+The key determinants of whether the new rate applies to any premium received on after the date of the rate rise are:

+Does the premium relate to a risk for which the cover commenced on or after the rate rise date; or

+Notwithstanding the above test, is the premium received on or after the first anniversary of the rate rise date.

 Previous page

 Next page